Agriculture

 The major agricultural products can be broadly grouped into foods, fibers, fuels, and raw materials.
 In the 21st century, plants have been used to grow biofuels, biopharmaceuticals, bioplastics, and pharmaceuticals.
 Specific foods include cereals, vegetables, fruits, and meat.
 Fibers include cotton, wool, hemp, silk and flax.
 Raw materials include lumber and bamboo.
 Other useful materials are produced by plants, such as resins.
 Biofuels include methane from biomass, ethanol, and biodiesel.
 Cut flowers, nursery plants, tropical fish and birds for the pet trade are some of the ornamental products.
 Regarding food production, the World Bank targets agricultural food production and water management as an increasingly global issue that is fostering an important and growing debate.

 In 2007, one third of the world's workers were employed in agriculture.
-The services sector has overtaken agriculture as the economic sector employing the most people worldwide.
+Nevertheless, the services sector has overtaken agriculture as the economic sector employing the most people worldwide.
 Despite the size of its workforce, agricultural production accounts for less than five percent of the gross world product (an aggregate of all gross domestic products).

 Read more about Agriculture: History, Contemporary Agriculture, Production Practices, Processing, Distribution, and Marketing, Crop Alteration and Biotechnology, Environmental Impact, International Economics and Market Reports, List of Countries By Agricultural Output, Energy and Agriculture, Policy